barryclark/jekyll-now/README.md

 ✓ Markdown blogging
 ✓ Syntax highlighting
 ✓ Disqus commenting
-✓ RSS feed and Sitemap.xml good to go
 ✓ Google Analytics integration
 ✓ SVG social icons for your footer
 ✓ Speed - only 3 http requests, including your avatar